The current journal policies are also available here:

 - Journal director / managing editor: the managing editor will be appointed by the AEDA Board of Directors in the person of a member of the Board of Directors.
-His responsibility is to ensure the quality of the publication especially regarding the quality of the production process and workflow.
+His/her responsibility is to ensure the quality of the publication especially regarding the quality of the production process and workflow.

 - Editor in chief: the editor-in-chief will also be appointed by the AEDA board of directors, at the proposal of the managing editor who will give priority to AEDA members with recognized scientific and /or academic aptitudes for this position.
-His responsibility is to ensure the scientific quality of the publication.
+His/her responsibility is to ensure the scientific quality of the publication.
 The positions of editor-in-chief and managing editor may be held by the same person.

 - Editors: to ensure editorial independence, up to a maximum of two people can simultaneously hold a position on the editorial team (co-editors and associate editors) of AUDITIO and on the AEDA board of directors, including the Editor-in-Chief and the Director.

 - Editorial board: The role of the editorial board is to advise and provide vision on the future of the scientific journal.
 The members of the AEDA board of directors may not be part of the editorial board.